ChessCom/alice/README.md

 > class instead.
 These PHP files must return an array containing the same
 > structure as the yaml files have.

+### Forward Referencing ###

+`Nelmio\Alice\Loader\Base` (and any loaders extended from it) supports the `enableForwardReferences()` method.
+This enables caching of fixtures with unmet references so that they might be filled in on future calls to `load()`.

+Since an excpetion will no longer be thrown on unmet references, you will need to call `getIncompleteInstances()` at the end of your fixture loading run to see if you have any such fixtures.

 ## Reference ##

 ### Creating Fixtures ###